eflumerf/styleguide/dune-daq-cppguide.md

 <a name="Forward_Declarations"></a>

 ### Forward Declarations [DUNE VERSION]
-[We're not going to forbid forward declarations, since while there are costs as described in the google style manual, the benefits of faster compilation outweight these costs]
+[We're not going to forbid forward declarations, since while there are costs as described in the google style manual, the benefits of faster compilation outweigh these costs]

 ### Inline Functions [GOOGLE VERSION]